Chauri Chaura Express: Coaches

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 15003 Kanpur Anwarganj–Gorakhpur Chauri Chaura Express covers the distance of 552 km in 14 hours 05 mins (39.20 km/hr) & in 13 hours 20 mins as 15004 Gorakhpur–Kanpur Anwarganj Chauri Chaura Express (41.40 km/hr).
+The 15003 Kanpur Anwarganj–Gorakhpur Chauri Chaura Express covers the distance of 552 km in 14 hours 05 mins (39.20 km/h) and in 13 hours 20 mins as 15004 Gorakhpur–Kanpur Anwarganj Chauri Chaura Express (41.40 km/h).